CosminManu/Java-yt-ocp-LSpil/README.md

-Java repo with practical training for ocp17 exam and industry.
+Java repo with practical training for ocp exam and industry.

-- yt: LaurSpilca